 - Workers should receive specific training in the proper set-up and use of safety equipment.
 They should be trained to recognize hazards and to maintain all safety equipment that they will use.

 - In the event of an accident such as a fall, the employer should have adequate NC workers’ compensation insurance.

 Construction companies should also remedy any construction site hazards and install inexpensive but useful safety measures, such as guardrails and toe-boards around holes in the floor, dangerous machines or equipment, and open-sided platforms.

 Hazards to Passersby

 Construction sites are not just dangerous for construction workers.
 Injuries to people passing by a construction site are not uncommon.
-In New York City, reportedly one passerby is injured per month while walking past a construction site.
+In another state, reportedly one passerby is injured per month while walking past a construction site.

 The injuries can be caused by a variety of things—falling objects like bricks or tools, dropped loads, broken glass and sidewalk sheds collapsing.

 If construction companies improve their safety practices, then these kinds of injuries may also be avoided.

 Common Safety Violations and How to Avoid Them